Fairlay/Bitcoin-Betting/README.md

 Having a predetermined node to process orders of a certain market involves some risk in case the node is unavailable.
 If however a node becomes unreachable or inconsistent for a few minutes, order processing will continue on a different node.
 For this reason, each node has to determine a Replacement Node.
 In case the original node goes down, the Replacement Node will issue a Node Ban request and take over the order processing for all their markets.
 Once this request has been mined, all other nodes will know, that order processing has now moved to a different node and will direct their traffic for that market to the Replacement Node.
 Once the original node comes online again, it will issue an Unban Request to revert the state.

-## Double Spends
+## Double Spending

-In case of double spends, the nodes that have conflicting states will stop sharing conflicting transactions with each other.
+In case of double spending, the nodes that have conflicting states will stop sharing conflicting transactions with each other.
 In such a "chain split" event the node operator will either manually decide the correct state or automatically follow a majority vote based on the node's settings.
 The votes are weighted based on the funds staked in the user account that is associated with a node.
+In reality, double spending or conflicting transactions should not happen naturally.
+It can only happen if a malicious user sends prepared transactions to two nodes at the very same time.
+Such behaviour would be recognized immediately and result in a ban of the user.

 ## Pruning and faster syncing

 Bitcoin Betting nodes are regularly saving the current state of the node.
 This will allow a node operator to sync his node from a certain state instead of having to process and verify all Storage Units from inception.
-Also this will enable pruning of the ledger if it should become necessary.
+Also this will enable pruning of the ledger if it should become necessary in the future.